Pediatric electroencephalogram (EEG)

 Frequently Asked Questions

-• Who gives and interprets the Electroencephalogram (EEG) to children?
+• Who gives and interprets the pediatric electroencephalogram (EEG)?

 Our team of highly trained neurologists with expertise in epilepsy and EEGs, reads the EEG results.
 Our EEG technicians are specially trained in EEG technology and in working with children.
 They know how to identify normal actions a child may make, such as sneezing or yawning, that are important to note for the neurologists who will interpret the results.

-• Could my child get an electric shock from undergoing an Electroencephalogram (EEG)?
+• Could my child get an electric shock from undergoing a pediatric electroencephalogram (EEG)?

 No. There is no risk that your child might get an electric shock.
 The electrodes record electrical activity only, and they do not cause shocks.
 In general, Electroencephalograms (EEG) have been used for decades, and they are safe.
 The EEG does not cause pain.

-• What does my child need to know about an Electroencephalogram (EEG)?
+• What does my child need to know about a pediatric electroencephalogram (EEG)?

 It’s helpful to explain that they will have electrodes attached to their head and that they may need to stay very still for quite a while.